FAQs about attending services in church

 What if my child is noisy?

-Due to Covid restrictions, we do not currently provide any Children’s Work during the services.
 We have a Quiet Corner at the back of church with some books and soft toys, so you could take your child over there if you think they are being too noisy.
-But due to Covid restrictions, this is currently out of use.
+On most Sundays, our p/t Children and Families Worker, Kate Ladd, is in the corner to welcome the children.
+So you can leave your child with her and go back to your pew if you want to – whatever works for you…

 Are there specific services for children?